f5devcentral/access-labs/class5/module1/lab01.rst

 Task 4 - Create Message boxes
 --------------------------------

 In this task you will create two Message Box Macros.
 One for the success branch and a second for a failure branch.
 Having the Message Box in a Macro allows you to customize the messages but still use them in multiple locations.
-Also when you are done using them you simply remove them from the flow of policy but they can still exist in the overpolicy for the next time you need them.
+Also when you are done using them you simply remove them from the flow of policy but they can still exist in the overall policy for the next time you need them.

 #.
 Click **Add New Macro**